 We have a Partnership Board of representatives from different perspectives of our city which meets to use its collective influence to remove systemic blockages.
 We also have a Driving Group which maintains momentum, supports the action groups, and protects the values of the Charter.

-Part of the ‘glue’ that holds our network together is Street Support.
-Street Support has been part of the Driving Group from the start and hosts the two paid Partnership roles.
+Part of the ‘glue’ that holds our network together is Street Support Network.
 They provide facilitation, connect people, and communicate between the Partnership and out to others through the website & App.
 We are also linked into the Greater Manchester Homelessness Action Network.

 The Manchester Homelessness Charter unites people, organisations, and businesses together with one shared vision and set of values.
 The Charter was co-created by people experiencing homelessness and the organisations which provide support services.